h2v9696/UnityExtensionsCore/README.md

 ### Common Utilities
 `CacheableComponentGetter`: Add this to a GameObject and its can get and cache your Component to slightly increase performance.\
+`ClickToPlace`: Add to a GameObject in 2D scene mode to has click to place feature.\
+`DisableLog`: Disable all log other than exception in release build.\

 ### Editor Tools
 `ReadOnlyAttribute`: Make a field read only (cannot be edited in inspector).